 A few great whip resources:

-“Boomer” from Atlanta Georgia is one of the best whip instructors (and all around great kinksters) with which I have ever had the pleasure of working and playing.
-I learned more from this man about whips than any other single source so I would highly recommend attending any class he is giving if you get the chance, or even booking a private lesson with him.
-You can contact him via email at rge66@att.net Tell him Suze says “Hiya”!
+“Boomer” from Atlanta Georgia is another great whip instructor that helped me tremendously.
+I had been throwing for several and still having difficulty with long whips but in one afternoon he taught me what I was doing wrong and how to fix it.
+I would highly recommend attending any class he is giving if you get the chance, or even booking a private lesson with him.
+You can contact him via email at: [email protected] Tell him Suze says “Hiya”!